 Surprisingly, many people wouldn’t believe in Jesus despite the miracles they saw Him do (Jn 12:37).
 By acknowledging Him, the greater requirement to obey Him is recognised and this dethrones self.
 Jesus said, when it was requested that someone be sent back from the dead to warn those still alive about the torment of hell, even this evidence would be ignored by unbelievers (Lk 16:27-31).

 Conversely, Jesus predicted at the end of the age there would be numerous people claiming to be Christ, as well as earthquakes, wars, famines and other disasters, with an increase of wickedness (Mt 24:4-14).
 These events are happening with increased frequency and severity, giving further credibility to the authority and reliability of the Bible – evidence that what was recorded almost 20 centuries ago is true.

 Who can discredit the evidence of a changed life?
 The basis of a person’s testimony is “I once was blind, now I see” (Mk 5:15,19,20; Jn 9:25).
 ‘I may not know all the answers, but I am different now”.

-Fruit is an evidence of life; is there divine life within me?
+As fruit is an evidence of life; is there indication of divine life within me?

 Before acting on the claims of someone get a ‘feel’ for their character and gauge their track record; do their words ring true in your spirit, are they exalting themselves or the Lord, are they in right standing with other mature believers?
 We should not gullibly accept the exaggerated or false statements of those out to deceive by their plausible smooth talking (Col 2:4; 1 Tim 1:7).